Horizon Forbidden West: Critical reception

 The game's world received praise from critics.
-Kimberly Wallace from Game Informer enjoyed the visual design of various locales and liked how side quests further provided additional insights into the game's world.
-She praised the world for evoking a "constant sense of discovery".
+Kimberly Wallace from Game Informer enjoyed the visual design of various locales, and praised the world for evoking a "constant sense of discovery".
 The underwater location set in Las Vegas was singled out by some reviewers as one of the game's best locations.
-Simon Cardy from IGN praised the settlements for how lively they were and remarked that each tribe and settlement often had their own unique characteristics.
-He compared the side quests favorably to those of The Witcher 3: Wild Hunt, as players are often rewarded with both good gear for future use and standalone but satisfying narratives.
-Phil Hornshaw, writing for GameSpot, wrote that the open-world activities in the game were diverse and well worth the player's time.
+Cardy praised the settlements for how lively they were and remarked that each tribe had their own unique characteristics.
+The open-world activities and side quests in the game were also praised for being diverse and revealing more about the game's world and characters.
 Some critics were unimpressed by the game's lack of ambition.
 James Tucker from NME wrote that Forbidden West would have been a fairly middling open-world game if it were not elevated by its narrative.
-Writing for Vice, Matthew Gault noted that it was not a revolutionary experience but instead a "competent distraction that soothes and smooths the brain by repeating what open world games have been doing for years".
-Critics had mixed opinions on the game's climbing mechanics, which were found to be inconsistent.
-The game's visuals received critical acclaim from critics, with Wallace describing the game as a "technical marvel" and Lavoy describing the visuals as "breathtaking".
+Writing for Vice, Matthew Gault noted that it was not a revolutionary experience as it merely repeated "what open world games have been doing for years".
+The game's visuals received critical acclaim from critics, with Wallace describing the game as a "technical marvel" and Bill Lavoy from Shacknews calling the visuals as "breathtaking".

-Sam Loveridge from GamesRadar remarked that the game's focus on developing its characters is an improvement over its predecessor.
-He praised the game's diverse cast of characters and wrote that each of them has a distinct personality and backstory.
-He also liked the improved animations for making characters appear more lifelike and, therefore, helping players connect with them more.
-While critics praised Aloy as a character and found her struggles to be compelling and relatable, Hornshaw felt that she was often brooding and generally not as interesting as the surrounding cast, and Matt Minotti from VentureBeat remarked that Aloy's reluctance to accept help during the game's beginning was "illogically extreme" sometimes.
-Melindy Hetfield, writing for Eurogamer, described Aloy's character as a disappointment and went on to describe her as "obnoxious" and "unbearable."
-Some critics also remarked that Aloy often ceaselessly provided hints to players about the solution to environmental puzzles, with Hetfield concluding that it robbed players of all agency to explore and chart their own course.